sajmimyftari/3x3GaussianBlur/README.md

 # 3x3GaussianBlur

-Changing the values of k1 to
+Changing the values like this
 ```
     var k1 = [[1, 1, 1],
 		         [1, 1, 1],